 We have been warned by the NCC to NOT have cars stop on Colonel By Dr.

-For logistical purposes, we’ve had to move the START to the Bronson warming hut area, where there are washrooms, warming huts and maybe even a campfire or two.
-The skate to run transition is still at Hartwell Locks, and the run course is still on the path as pictured on the race map site (https://ridewithgps.com/events/72371-winterlude-triathlon-2019)
+The START is on Dows Lake at the Bronson warming hut area, where there are washrooms, warming huts and maybe even a campfire or two.
+The SKATE to RUN transition is at Hartwell Locks, and the run course is on the path as pictured on the race map site (https://ridewithgps.com/events/72371-winterlude-triathlon-2019)

 With that said, here is your race morning routine:

 Arrive at Terry Fox Athletic Facility/Mooney’s Bay no later than 7:00 AM.